 Third cause for this difference is the source of price quotations.
 CPI data are collected from the retailers which often indicate larger price fluctuations compared to wholesale prices.
 Because of this, CPI inflation is known as retail inflation.

-Table: 2 Product groups and weights under the combined CPI
+Table: Product groups and weights under the combined CPI for 2012 base year series

 The CPI thus reflects the inflation level for consumers because of the consumer items it considers and the weights given to each item is in accordance with the consumption pattern of consumers.
 For this reason, most central banks including in India, the CPI is used as the representative inflation index.